This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 New technologies present tangible opportunities for creative business models that leverage virtual fashion.
 Online showrooms provide options for 360-degree views and 3-D virtual runways and avatar models offer designers and brands the opportunity to take fashion shows online.
 Non-fungible tokens (NFTs) and other digital collectibles provide increasingly sophisticated links between digital assets and real-world assets, and the possibility to “own” (and therefore trade) digital fashion.
 Generative AI also has potential in supporting the design process, for example it can input all forms of “unstructured” data (from raw text, images, and video) and output fully-fledged 3-D designs.

-Estimates as to the potential upsides are high: Morgan Stanley predicts that metaverse gaming and NFTs could constitute 10% of the luxury goods market by 2030, representing a $57 billion revenue opportunity and a potential increase of 25% in industry profits.
+Estimates as to the potential upsides are high: Morgan Stanley predicts that metaverse games and NFTs could constitute 10% of the luxury goods market by 2030, representing a $57 billion revenue opportunity and a potential increase of 25% in industry profits.

 The money is already rolling in: over the course of 2022, major brands such as Adidas, Nike and Gucci reportedly generated $137.5 million in NFT sales alone.
 Dolce & Gabbana produced a digital Glass Suit which sold for $1 million, making it the most expensive suit ever.
 D&G’s collection of 9 NFTs raised $6 million, while Gucci’s Queen Bee Dionysus virtual bag sold for 350,000 Robux (the in-game currency for Roblox) which equates to about $4,000 — more than the value of the same bag in real life.